-As we begin the celebration of Black History Month on February 1st, we recognize the City of Franklin’s first paid, career African American firefighter, retired Assistant Chief John Watson Fitzgerald.
+In honor of Black History Month, celebrated during the month of February, we recognize the City of Franklin’s first paid, career African American firefighter, retired Assistant Chief John Watson Fitzgerald.

 A Franklin native, Chief Fitzgerald was born in 1950, the fifth of six children.
 He was raised on Church Street in downtown Franklin in a home beside the city’s garage at the time, which was located at the corner of Church and 1st.

 Chief Fitzgerald attended Natchez High School on Strahl Street through his junior year in 1967 when Natchez High School closed due to the full implementation of integration.
 Chief Fitzgerald graduated from Franklin High School in 1968.

 Upon graduation he was hired by Vanderbilt University as a maintenance worker.

 Four years later Chief Fitzgerald’s brother, Bolin Fitzgerald, a Franklin Police Officer at the time, told him the fire department was hiring firefighters.

 Chief Fitzgerald said he went to Fire Chief Johnny Smith’s house on a Sunday afternoon and told him he wanted the job.
 Chief Smith agreed to hire him, and he started two weeks later on April 1, 1972.

 Chief Fitzgerald rose through the ranks, serving in nearly every position including Interim Fire Chief prior to Fire Chief Rocky Garzarek’s appointment in 2004.

 Chief Fitzgerald retired in 2006 at the rank of Assistant Chief and B-Shift Commander.
 Chief Fitzgerald served the citizens of Franklin and the Franklin Fire Department faithfully for 34 years.